DiogoFSPinheiro/3D-Wireframe-Visualization-Tool/README.md

 Also, I didn't go through it in detail, but don't forget that you need to ensure the program only reads .fdf files and that you have the necessary permissions to open the file!
 # Time to make all kind of bonus!

-Finally, we arrive at the end!
-Now, you can add all the bonuses you want.
-I won't explain any more so you can let your imagination run wild!
-Okay, just a little tip...
-You can change the color by multiplying a color factor with the original color.
-Just do color *= 1.45 and it applies a shade of red!
-Have FUN! 🎨

 # Conclusion
 I hope I managed to help you in this project!
 By following this guide i hope you learned how to: